-grapes, varieties that do well in the in the cool, foggy part of the chardonnav valley, are grown there.
-Pinot noir and help fend off some pests, he said By nurturing a healthy soil and reiying on the climate to produce good fund, Lee is hoping the or-ganic approach will tease out the "terroir" of the area, a French "terroir" of the area, a French term for wine that reflects the soil, climate and growing conditions of a specific area.
+the in the cool, foggy part of the valley, are grown there.

+Lee said his move to organics grapes, varieties that do well Pinot noir good fruit, Lee is hoping the or-ganic approach will tease out the "terroir" of the area, a French term for wine that reflects the soil. climate and growing conditions of a specific area.